aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 ```

 ## Custom input schemas
-Because the chc-lib is a library chart, most values have sane defaults or are omitted from the templated output if the user doesn't configure them explicitly.
+Because `chc-lib` is a library chart, most values have sane defaults or are omitted from templated output if not configured explicitly.

-Some parts of the values use more complex data types than strings, integers or booleans and require additional knowledge to be used properly.
+Some values use complex data types and require additional knowledge to be used.
-This section describes those data types ("input schemas") and provides examples on how to configure them and what the templated output looks like.
+This section describes the data types for those values ("input schemas") and provides examples on how to configure them.

-Note that some values depend on metadata of the release, like `{{ .Release.Name }}` and `{{ .Release.Namespace }}`, and cannot be resolved in those examples.
+Note that some values depend on the metadata of a release, like `{{ .Release.Name }}` and `{{ .Release.Namespace }}`,
-They are shown as `<placeholders>`.
+and cannot be resolved in the examples.
+They are shown as `<computed>`.

 The following keywords are used to describe how values behave when a chart is rendered:

-* `mandatory`: If a value is "mandatory", there is no default value set and the user has to provide a valid, non empty value for it.
-Otherwise, the chart will produce an error when templates are rendered.
+* `mandatory`: If a value is "mandatory", there is no default value and the user has to provide a valid, non empty value for it.
+Otherwise, the chart will fail with an error when templates are rendered.
-* `omitted`: If a value is "omitted", there is no default value set and the field will only be part of the templated output if the user explicitly sets a non empty value for it.
+* `omitted`: If a value is "omitted", there is no default value and the field will be removed from templated output if the user doesn't set a non empty value for it.
 * `computed`: If a value is "computed", the chart generates it in some way and the value may not be overwritten by a user at this path.
-* `helm default labels`: When this default is set, the user doesn't have to provide a value, but provided values are merged with a set of always rendered, recommended default labels for kubernetes objects (https://helm.sh/docs/chart_best_practices/labels/#standard-labels).
+* `helm default labels`: When this default is set, the user doesn't have to provide a value, but provided values are merged with a set of always rendered, recommended default labels for k8s objects (https://helm.sh/docs/chart_best_practices/labels/#standard-labels).

 ## JobTemplate
 This section explains which values can be set when the `JobTemplate` input schema is used.